ebelious/Self-Hosted/SOC-Stack.md

 ## Install Mongodb 5.0+
 This will install mongodb 6.0, the process would be the same for different versions, but you need to locate that repo instead pf 6.0.
-Note: There is a cpu requuirement for mongodb 5.0+ (AVX support)
+Note: There is a CPU requirement for mongodb 5.0+ (AVX support)
 ```
 sudo apt update
 ```